Been multitasking since I was seven years old. Your favourite mandem never could. And you yourself will never have the range.

 ~ Little Samz

-I gave up playing instruments after doing A-level Music.
-A lifetime of theory, practicing, studying and performing gone in a flash.
-I'd sang in my school choir, played the piano, cello and double bass, the latter I taught myself.
-The first time I picked one up again was at the encouragement of my foreign correspondent boyfriend, thirteen years later.
-We'd go to a little bar in Kampala close to the lake where they had a house band full of house drunks.
+The first time I picked up an instrument again was at the encouragement of my foreign correspondent boyfriend, twelve years later.
+We'd go to a little rundown bar in Kampala close to the lake, where they had a house band full of house drunks.
 Who welcomed us with open arms.

-A bass guitar sat there unused as did a keyboard.
-I would play the former (the bass guitar is basically just the double bass turned on its side) and he the latter.
 He was the type to be good at anything.
 I was the closest person to him and yet had rarely seen him read a book.
 Somehow he was still able to have a cogent answer, argument, conversation and charm everybody he encountered.
 And was always always the smartest person in the room.

 One week in our first floor flat that gave us a view of the lightening that would crack across the sky at night and over looked miles of marshland until it came to Kampala’s prison which stood next to an unused train track, we both got obsessed by a novel.